neuropoly/slicer-manual-annotation/SlicerCART/documentation/installation.md

 8. (Optional) Set the SlicerCART module to launch at 3DSlicer startup.
 To do so, go to `Edit -> Application Settings -> Modules -> Default startup module`

-9. There might be errors.
-These would be seen in the Python Console: if any errors, we highly recommend you to fix them before any further use!
+Note: There might be errors in the Python Console: if so, we highly recommend you to fix them before any further use!

 **In Summary:**